majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab3.rst

 Defining Custom Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Nginx Plus can use custom conditions that the response must satisfy for the server to pass the health check.
+NGINX Plus can use custom conditions that the response must satisfy for the server to pass the health check.
 The conditions are defined in a ``match`` block, which is referenced in the match parameter of the health_check directive.
 For example: